kadrlica/wikitools/README.md

 Wiki Tools
 =========

-Toolkit for working with wikis targeted at scientific collaborations.
+Toolkit for working with wikis used by large scientific collaborations.

 ### Installation